Last updated: June 5, 2020

 Preceptors and students should follow the recommendations in the Protecting Your Health section below, as well as all CDC recommendations, with emphasis on frequent and thorough hand washing.
 You should not attend a birth at home or at a birth center with someone who has symptoms of COVID-19 because midwives do not have adequate personal protective equipment (PPE).

-The Oregon Midwifery Council (OMC) has shared a very informative resource on coronavirus, with information specific to midwives and community birth: Midwives and COVID-19.
+The Oregon Midwifery Council (OMC) is sending regular updates on COVID-19 with information and guidance specific to midwives and community birth in Oregon:

 In an effort to protect clients and practitioners, many midwifery practices are performing prenantal and postpartum assessments virtually.
 Birthingway has decided that students in clinical training may count these visits toward completion of clinical training credit hours.
 On April 17, NARM released their decision to allow two virtual clinicals to apply to the Continuity of Care clinicals for each Continuity of Care Client.
-If you are a student whom this policy pertains to, please carefully review their statement for more information: NARM Policy on Virtual Clinical Experiences.
+If you are a student in clinical training, please carefully review their statement for more information: NARM Policy on Virtual Clinical Experiences.

 Working with Clients – Doula Students